mcelhatton/employee-tracker/README.md

 ## INSTALLATION:<a name="installation"></a>
 * No installation.
 Application runs in the command line / terminal
+* START application by typing "npm start" while in your terminal inside the applications root directory

 ## TECHNOLOGIES:<a name="technologies"></a>
 * JavaScript, Node, Inquirer, and MySQL